The Constitution of India

 - 247 Power of Parliament to provide for the establishment of certain additional courts.

-- 248 Residuary powers of legislation.
+- Article 248 Residuary powers of legislation.

 - 249 Power of Parliament to legislate with respect to a matter in the State List in the national interest.